40ants/lw-vim-mode/README.md

 This is the fork of the https://gitlab.common-lisp.net/lw-vim-mode/lw-vim-mode, originally written by [Larry Clapp](https://github.com/theclapp).

-WARNING: Original License is qnknown :(
+WARNING: Original License is unknown :(

 Changes introduced into this fork: